NikofSL/StrypeLab/Homework2/02_task/README.md

    |0|1 * 2<sup>-128</sup>|0000 0000 0000 0000 0000 0000 0000 0000|0x00000000|

+# Optimizing your code

+By optimizing an executable, you can achieve a balance between fast execution speed and small code size.
+This topic discusses some of the mechanisms that Visual Studio provides to help you optimize code.

 ### The optimize pragma

 If an optimized section of code causes errors or a slowdown, you can use the optimize pragma to turn off optimization for that section.